devops-workflow/terraform-aws-ecs-service/examples/efs/README.md

 ECS Service: EFS
 ======================================

-Configuration in this directory sets up EFS, mounts it on ECS' EC2 instances, and defines service mounting it.
+Configuration in this directory sets up multiple EFS, mounts them on ECS' EC2 instances, and configures service to mount.

-TODO
+# TODO

 Usage
 =====